stahta01/cmoc/doc/cmoc-manual.markdown

 An argument of type `unsigned char` is promoted to `unsigned int`.

+When a struct passed by value, it is pushed exactly as it is, without any padding, except if its size is 1: then an additional dummy byte is pushed afterwards.
+(The same thing is done when a byte-sized argument is promoted to 16 bits.
+This is for the benefit of va_arg(), defined in &lt;stdarg.h>).

+The return value must be left in B if it is byte-sized or in D if it is 16 bits.
-When the return value is requested to be an r-value, is expected in the B register for a byte-size type or D for a word-size type.
-For an l-value, the return value must be left in X.
+If the return value is a struct, a long, a float or a double, then the return value must be stored at a location whose address is received by the function as its first (hidden) parameter.

-The body of a function must preserve registers U and S. It is allowed to modify A, B, X and CC.
+The body of a CMOC-generated function preserves registers U, Y, S and DP.
+It is allowed to modify A, B, X and CC.

 **Under OS-9, CMOC uses Y to refer to the data section** of the current process.
 Any code that needs to use Y must preserve its value and restore it when finished.
 For portability, this rule should also be observed on platforms other than OS-9.

+The compiler's low-level optimizer may emit code that uses Y when targeting a platform other than OS-9.

 The called function does not have to return any particular condition codes.

 Register DP is not used or modified by CMOC-generated code.

-A CMOC-generated function uses a stack frame if the function receives one or more parameters or has local variables, and is not defined with the `asm` keyword (see the *Assembly-only functions* section elsewhere in this manual).
+A CMOC-generated function uses a [stack frame](https://en.wikipedia.org/wiki/Call_stack#STACK-FRAME) if the function receives one or more parameters or has local variables, and is not defined with the `asm` keyword (see the *Assembly-only functions* section elsewhere in this manual).